 On November 27, 2018, Plaintiffs filed a motion in U.S. District Court for the Southern District of New York seeking class certification in the long-running lawsuit challenging gender disparities in pay and promotion on behalf of approximately 10,000 female Advisory and Tax professionals.
 Plaintiffs also sought final certification of the Equal Pay Act collective on behalf of the approximately 1,100 opt-in plaintiffs.
 The motion and the reply detail how women were underpaid and under-promoted to a statistically significant degree, and the common problems with KPMG’s pay and promotion policies and practices.
 It also describes a culture rife with gender discrimination, sexual harassment, and retaliation.
 The Court held a hearing on the motion, not previously filed on the public docket, in August 2018.

-Importantly, unless the Court grants the reconsideration Motion and/or withdraws the Order, the time limits that the law imposes on pursuing these claims are now running again, meaning that individual members of the potential class hoping to pursue their claims must take individual steps to protect their rights or risk losing them.
+Importantly, those who wish to pursue their individual claims must act quickly.
+Plaintiffs’ motion to toll the Equal Pay Act statute of limitations until March 30, 2019 was granted, which pauses the clock on the time that individual opt-in plaintiffs have to pursue their EPA claims.
+Time limits that the law imposes on members of the potential class, however, are once again running, meaning that members of the potential class hoping to pursue their claims must take individual steps to protect their claims or risk losing them.
 Please contact Plaintiffs’ Counsel if you have any questions.

 If you have questions about the case against KPMG, you can fill out the contact form below to contact Plaintiffs’ counsel, or call toll-free at 1-800-541-7358 and ask to speak to attorney Anne Shaver.
 All information will be held strictly confidential.
 There is no charge or obligation for review of your case.